 Also learn about the Best Si Joint Pain Sleeping Position.

-What is a Sacroiliac Joint?
+How to Pop Your Own Si Joint-What is a Sacroiliac Joint?

 Before we learn how to pop your own si joint back in place, let’s first understand the anatomy of the sacroiliac joint.

 The sacroiliac joint is basically the joint between the sacrum and the ilium bones of the pelvis.
 These bones are connected by strong ligaments, making the joint extremely stable.
 In human beings, the sacrum supports the spine, and in turn it’s supported by an ilium on both sides.

 The si joint is an incredibly strong, weight transferal synovial plane joint characterized by irregular elevations and depressions that produce the interlocking of the two bones.
 In addition to the strong ligaments connecting the sacrum and ilium bones, the sacroiliac joint is also surrounded by some incredibly strong muscles.
 These muscles include the quadratus lumborum, erector spinae, abdominal obliques, piriformis, psoas, hamstrings, and gluteal muscles.

 Although these muscles surround the si joint, they do not act on it directly to produce active movements.
 Instead, movements are indirectly produced by gravity, and by these muscles acting on the lower limbs and the trunk.

 NB: In women, the si joint in women is considerably less stiff compared in men.
 The reduced stiffness allows the mobility necessary for childbirth.

 Like most lower extremity joints, one of the main functions of si joint is to transfer weight between the axial and lower appendicular skeletons.
 In other words, the si joint transmits all the forces of the upper body to the pelvis and the legs.
 The joint also provides shock absorption (which may depend on the amount of available motion at the joint) for the spine.